android-com-pl/wp-ai-alt-generator/README.md

 images during the upload process.
 This plugin is designed to enhance website accessibility and improve SEO with minimal effort.

-It generates alt text in your WordPress Site Language.

 ## Installation

 The plugin is currently awaiting approval on WordPress.org.
 In the meantime, you can download it from the [releases section on GitHub](https://github.com/android-com-pl/wp-gpt-vision-img-alt-generator/releases).
 Download the ZIP file and upload it to your website.